 This selective, invitation-only program is designed for highly capable entering freshman who intend to attend law school after their undergraduate studies.
 The program provides eligible students with a number of unique opportunities that go beyond those ordinarily available to pre-law students.

-Interested in addressing global issues in a "Real World" context?
+Interested in addressing global issues in a "real world" context?
 Ever wondered how the UN works?
 Do you have ideas on how to address regional conflicts?
 Peacekeeping?
 Human rights?
-Ecomonic and Social Development?
-The Environment?
+Economic and social development?
+The environment?
 Join the Seattle University Model United Nations delegation in their mission to spread words of diplomacy, diversity of opinion, peaceful resolution, and free speech in order to bring a new understanding of world events across the Seattle community and the nation as a whole.

 Attention writers, photographers, designers, and editors: the Spectator is calling you!
-SU's Official Student Newspaper since 1933, the Spectator presents the news, events and topics of interest that affect the Seattle University community.
+SU's Official Student Newspaper since 1933, the Spectator presents the news, events, and topics of interest that affect the Seattle University community.
 The Spectator is published weekly with more than 2,000 copies in circulation!
-The newspaper runs almost entirely off of its own revenue and is student-operated, with a faculty advisor to offer expertise in times of need.
+The student-operated newspaper runs almost entirely off of its own revenue, with a faculty advisor to offer expertise in times of need.

 Student Executive Council (SEC)

 Opportunities to collaborate on faculty research add another important element to your Seattle University education.
-Completing research as an undergraduate provides invaluable experience in your chosen academic field and makes for an impressive addition to your résumé.
-Plus, it's fun!
-Students present their research at Seattle University's Annual Scholarship Celebration and alongside students from all over the nation at the National Conference on Undergraduate Research.
+Completing research as an undergraduate provides invaluable experience in your chosen academic field and makes for an impressive addition to your resume.
+Students present their research at Seattle University's Annual Scholarship Celebration alongside students from all over the nation at the National Conference on Undergraduate Research.

 The university also publishes the Seattle University Undergraduate Research Journal (SUURJ) that highlights the research achievements of undergraduate students through a peer-reviewed online publication.
 It is also designed to provide an editorial apprenticeship experience for students through a credit-bearing program that trains students to share stewardship of the journal.
 Research includes any original quantitative or qualitative work that a student has conducted during their academic studies.
-This includes, theoretical works, policy analyses, research-based editorial pieces, Core writing, and others.
-SUURJ is a joint project of the College of Arts and Sciences, the English Department, the Office of Sponsored Research Programs, and the office of the Provost.
-The online journal is published annually, in May of each year.
-Details here.
+This includes theoretical works, policy analyses, research-based editorial pieces, Core writing, and others.
+SUURJ is a joint project of the College of Arts and Sciences, the English Department, the Office of Sponsored Research Programs, and the Office of the Provost.
+The online journal is published annually in May of each year.